On a Theorem by Bezboruah & Shepherdson: Provability Logic for

 \section{Provability Logic for ${\sf PA}^-$}

 Consider ${\sf PA}^-$.
-We use a sequence coding that is closed under concatenation of sequences or ur-strings.
-We can obtain such a coding from Je{\v{r}}{\'{a}}bek's result in \cite{jera:sequ12} by shortening the length of the sequences further or by using the Markov style ur-strings.
-We use a Hilbert-style system.
+We use a sequence coding that is closed under concatenation of sequences or container strings.
+We can obtain such a coding from Je{\v{r}}{\'{a}}bek's result in \cite{jera:sequ12} by shortening the length of the sequences further or by using the Markov style container strings.
+We use a Hilbert-style system or sequent system.
 Under these stipulations, we get the second L\"ob Condition: $\opr(\phi \to \psi)$ implies $(\opr \phi \to \opr\psi)$.
-We, generally, get Necessitation and, by the G\"odel-Pudl\'ak argument, we get L\"ob's rule.
+Generally, we get Necessitation and, by the G\"odel-Pudl\'ak argument, we get L\"ob's rule.
 Moreover, we have modalised fixed points.
 This gives us Cyclic Henkin Logic {\sf CHL}.
 This logic is studied in \cite{viss:cycl21}.
-A subsystem of this logic is Well-foundedness Logic {\sf WfL}.
+A salient sub-system of this logic is Well-foundedness Logic {\sf WfL}.
 We give this logic below.
 The main idea here is to define a new operator $\opr^\grullet$ given by the modalised fixed point equation $\opr^\grullet\phi \iff \opr(\phi\wedge \opr^\grullet \phi)$.
 The new operator will satify L\"ob's Logic.

 Well-foundedness Logic {\sf WfL} has the modal language with two unary modalities $\opr$ and $\opr^\grullet$.
 It is axiomatised by all propositional tautologies, closure under modus ponens, plus the following principles and rules: \begin{enumerate}[{\sf wfl}1.] \item If $\vdash \phi$, then $\vdash \opr\phi$. \item If $\vdash \opr \phi \to \phi$, then $\vdash \phi$. \item $\vdash \opr(\phi \to \psi) \to (\opr \phi \to \opr\psi)$. \item $\vdash \opr^\grullet\phi \iff \opr(\phi\wedge \opr^\grullet \phi)$. \end{enumerate}